 Endoscopic surgery may be needed when medicine has failed to improve or cure chronic sinusitis.
 It is the preferred method of surgery for most cases of chronic sinusitis that require surgery.

 How Well It Works

-But surgery does not always completely eliminate sinusitis.
+But surgery doesn't always get rid of sinusitis.
 Some people may need a second operation.

-Surgery is most successful when used along with medicine and home treatment to prevent future sinus infections.
-A second surgery and future sinus infections may be avoided if antibiotics are taken to prevent reinfection.
+Surgery works best when it's used along with medicine and home treatment to prevent future sinus infections.
+A second surgery and future sinus infections may be avoided if aftercare instructions are followed carefully.